Landscape Study of Chaplaincy and Campus Ministry in the United States

 This project was first conceived by the late Dean Hoge (Catholic University of America).
 With a generous grant from the Lilly Endowment, co-investigators Tim Clydesdale, Anthony Pogerelc, and I began this project in 2009 by soliciting articles from leading scholars on major issues pertinent to understanding young adults.
 These articles are available for free download from the CUA archives: The Changing Spirituality of Emerging Adults Project.
-The second phase of the project focused on intensive ethnographic case studies of churches that are successfully attracting young adults from the Catholic, Mainline Protestant and Conservative Protestant traditions.
+The second phase of the project focused on intensive ethnographic case studies of churches that are successfully attracting young adults from the Catholic, Mainline Protestant, and Conservative Protestant traditions.
 Summaries of the case studies are also posted in the CUA archives: The Changing Spirituality of Emerging Adults Project.
 The last phase of data collection was a national survey of young adults completed in Summer 2013.
-We will publish a book on the findings in 2016 tentatively titled The Twentysomething Soul: Understanding the Religious and Spiritual Lives of American Young Adults.
+The co-authored book was published by Oxford in 2019 and received a starred review in Publisher's Weekly: The Twentysomething Soul: Understanding the Religious and Secular Lives of American Young Adults.

 Though spiritual care is an integral part of the holistic care hospices provide, the provision of spiritual care is not well-documented or understood.
 The Joint Commission for Accreditation of Healthcare Organizations (JCAHO) requires that hospices assess and provide spiritual care, but it does not mandate how it is provided or by whom.
 We do not know, for example, how many hospices in the United States employ chaplains (sometimes called spiritual counselors), rely on volunteer chaplains, or a combination of both.
 We also do not know the educational and training background of the chaplains working for hospices.
 Individual hospices are free to create their own qualifications for chaplains that may be far below the national standards for board certified chaplains.
 Most important of all, we do not have a clear sense of what spiritual care looks like in the day-to-day work of the hospice team.